 Another common but mistaken belief is that a court would of course not grant custody to an abuser, especially a physical batterer.
 But the sad reality is that many judges say, “You aren’t together anymore, so his aggression toward you is no longer an issue.
 Does he beat the children?
 If not, there is no reason to curtail his relationship with them.”
 This is true despite the fact that almost every state has laws that say that domestic violence is relevant to custody and visitation disputes.
 Even in cases where the father has been physically abusive to the children, the mother may not have proof, or the judge may say, “Well, that only happened a few times, and he knows not to do that anymore.”
 Other judges conclude that the parents mutually abused each other, because the abusive man claims to be the victim.

 Even — or perhaps especially — a mother whose children are being sexually abused by their father cannot assume that the court will allow her to protect them.
 In recent years, evidence is emerging that mothers who raise sexual abuse allegations in custody disputes run a serious risk of losing custody of their children to the abuser, a scandal that has been brought into the public eye by the documentary “Small Justice” and articles by journalist Kristen Lombardi.
-If you have concerns that your ex-partner is violating your children’s boundaries, be sure to read the section called “When You Have Concerns About Sexual Abuse,” for guidance on how to keep your children’s disclosures from backfiring against them.
+If you have concerns that your ex-partner is violating your children’s boundaries, be sure to read the section called “When You Have Concerns About Child Sexual Abuse,” for guidance on how to keep your children’s disclosures from backfiring against them.